The Perfect Online Dating Profile Picture, According to Research

 Most Importantly, Look Like Yourself

-In the end, the goal of online dating is to meet up with your matches in real life.
-If your profile doesn’t represent you accurately, it doesn’t matter how perfect it is statistically!
-Making small tweaks to improve your chances is fine, but pretending to be someone you’re not is a recipe for disaster.
-Be true to yourself so that you can build a strong foundation for whatever kind of relationship you are interested in.
+In the end, the goal of online dating is to meet up in real life.
+If your profile doesn’t accurately represent you, it doesn’t matter how perfect it is statistically!